levontumanyan/Cgames/blockbreaker/README.md

 - add diagonal directions for the ball to move as well
 - Have a ball that moves to crush the blocks
 - make sure blocks are not generated on top of each other
+- when the ball hits the blocks make sure it continues with the same direction
+	- check all the cases whether the block is crushed from top or below
+	- whether the ball was travelling diagonally or straight

 ## Current Bugs